the-vampiire/valStringer/README.md

   On submit all of the values of the dropdown menus are passed to the server in a single object.
 This object can be easily passed directly into an insert or update method with a single database call.

-  Val Stringer allows for interactive messages in Slack to act more similarly to an HTML form in terms of gathering data and updating a database.
-It works by exploiting the value property of the IM menu items.
-An object which can continuously store the values obtained during an IM interaction can be updated and passed into the value field by stringifying it.
-By labeling each value obtained the same as that of the database schema fields this single object can be passed directly into a mongoose upsert / update database call.
+  Val Stringer allows for interactive messages in Slack to provide HTML form benefits with respect to gathering data and updating a database.
+It works by exploiting the value property of the IM menu or button attachment.
+Currently a simple string is inserted as a value.
+Using valStringer an object is stringified and inserted as the value.
+This makes Slack store the data throughout the user's interactions until it is ready to be processed in bulk.

-  Code:
+  During the first interaction the empty object is injected with the value of the first item via the valStringer function.
+  On each subsequent menu or button interaction the value object is updated to store all previous and current values.
+  When the final "submit" button is interacted by the user an object which stores the bulk data of all values is returned.
+  This bulk data object can be easily passed directly into an upsert / update database call.

+  Code Breakdown:

        function valStringer

            purpose: